devleaks/cockpitdecks-docs/docs/Cockpit.md

-The Cockpit is the main container entity of Cockpitdecks.
+The Cockpit is the *Maestro* of the Cockpitdecks application.

-*For a given aircraft*, it locates deck definitions, loads them and prepares each deck for use with X-Plane.
-If aircraft is changed in X-Plane, Cockpitdecks is notified and loads the newly loaded aircraft definitions, if any.
+It starts up the entire Cockpitdecks application.
+It establishes connection to the simulator, scans for existing decks connected to the computer, and load the aircraft configuration files.
+It listen to interactions that occur on the decks and listen to simulator changes to reflect deck statuses.
+It also monitors with aircraft is currently loaded in the simulator, and if the user changes aircraft, it loads the new configuration if any.

 # Aircraft Configuration